 The arraignment does several things.
 One is to determine if you have retained an attorney, and if so who will that be.
-That is important, because once you have an attorney the court will correspond with your attorney and not you.
+That is important because once you have an attorney the court will correspond with your attorney and not you.
 If you don't have an attorney, the court will have to decide whether you should be provided with an appointed attorney.

-If you hire an attorney before the arraignment most courts allow you to waive it.
+If you hire an attorney before the arraignment, most courts allow you to waive it.
 You will be required to sign something saying you understand what you are charged with; that document also usually includes a plea of not guilty.
 Some people question whether they should enter a not guilty if they really are guilty.
 The answer is always yes.
 Even if you are guilty the State still has to prove it.
-You may also certain defenses.
+You may also have certain defenses.
 Also, a punishment has to be determined - which depends on a number of factors.
-If you simply plead guilty, there is nothing to prevent a court from giving you the maximun sentence.
+If you simply plead guilty, there is nothing to prevent a court from giving you the maximum sentence.

 After the arraignment - or after the waiver is received - the court will set a court date.
-Usually the case is set for either trial, or a plea.
-In some places it may be set for some type of announcement hearing, or status hearing.
+Usually, the case is set for either trial or a plea.
+In some places, it may be set for some type of announcement hearing, or status hearing.